- Download our Moving to the USA Guide (PDF)

-Business culture in the USA is incredibly individualistic.
-The working world rewards 'go-getters' while those who lack independence, initiative and self-reliance lag behind.
-Status and age are largely obsolete and instead, merit, experience and past achievement are the vehicles for advancement.
+Business culture in the US is incredibly individualistic.
+The working world rewards' go-getters' while those who lack independence, initiative and self-reliance lag behind.
+Merit, experience and past achievement are the vehicles for advancement.
 Expats coming from societies where seniority is a consequence of social class, length of service or maturity may find acclimating to this idea especially challenging.

 Americans tend to be very direct in the way they communicate and value logical thinking.
 Those able to express their opinions clearly and in a straightforward manner will find they can command greater respect in American business circles.
-Much of the USA’s business culture is based on the notion that time is money and expats will find that business associates get annoyed with those who waste time and beat around the bush.
+Much of the USA's business culture is based on the notion that time is money, and business associates may get annoyed with those who waste time and beat around the bush.

-Punctuality is valued in the USA, so expats should ensure they are never late for business meetings.
+Punctuality is valued in the US, so expats should ensure they are never late for business meetings.
 Arriving late to an appointment will be regarded as a sign of disrespect.
 While business meetings may appear somewhat relaxed at times, they are taken seriously.
-Business does tend to be conducted quite quickly and Americans prefer to keep small talk to a minimum.
-In the USA, the focus tends to be on reaching an agreement and signing a contract as soon as possible rather than building a relationship.
+Business does tend to be conducted quite quickly, and Americans prefer to keep small talk to a minimum.
+In the US, the focus tends to be on reaching an agreement and signing a contract as soon as possible rather than building a relationship.